Your AI Just Drank an Olympic Pool of Water. Now What?

 The problem is especially acute in water-stressed regions.
 Northern Virginia hosts over 70% of the world's internet traffic, but the Potomac River basin is already under stress.
 Arizona datacenters are expanding despite the state's ongoing drought.

 Some utilities are pushing back.
-In 2024, several proposed datacenter projects were delayed or cancelled due to water availability concerns.
+In 2024, several proposed data center projects were delayed or cancelled due to water availability concerns.

 What Smart Operators Are Doing